-In the wild-west outpost of Deadwood City, 1876, we find the sharpshooting tomboy, CALAMITY JANE surrounded by cowboys, townsfolk, and the famous Wild Bill Hickok.
-After a mix-up in the talent pool at Deadwood’s saloon-theater, Calam goes to Chicago to import to Deadwood the glamorous actress, Adelaid Adams, but returns by mistake with her maid, Katie Brown instead.
-Back in Deadwood, Katie’s inability to perform is overcome as she wins the heart of the young Lieutenant Danny Gilmartin, and when Calam sheds her tomboy persona at a ball at the local Fort and becomes a true woman, she realizes that she loves Wild Bill Hickok.
+In the wild-west outpost of Deadwood City, 1876, sharpshooting tomboy Calamity Jane carouses with cowboys, townsfolk, and her arch rival, the famous Wild Bill Hickok.
+After a mix-up in the talent pool at Deadwood’s saloon/theater, Calam goes to Chicago to fetch the glamorous actress Adelaid Adams, but she returns instead with Adelaid’s maid, Katie Brown.
+Katie turns out to be quite a performer herself, and she wins the heart of the young Lieutenant Danny Gilmartin.
+At the local ball, Calam briefly sheds her tomboy persona and discovers she’s in love with Wild Bill Hickok.

 Music samples courtesy of Jay Records and Warner Bros Records.

-The show must go on, and “Millie” contrives to dress Fryer as a woman, but when the latter’s wig falls off during the show, the local characters rise in noisy anger.
-Only Calam’s trusty pistol restores order; also her promise that “Millie,” to make amends, will import to Deadwood the east’s most glamorous star, Adelaid Adams herself.
+The show must go on, and Millie dresses Fryer as a woman.
+But when Fryer’s wig falls off during the act (“A Hive Full of Honey”), the local characters rise in noisy anger.
+Calam restores order with her trusty pistol and promises that Millie, to make amends, will next feature Adelaid Adams herself.
 The men are overjoyed, but Will Bill, Lt.
-Danny Gilmartin and “Millie” know full well that Adelaid Adams wouldn’t be caught dead in Deadwood.
+Danny, and Millie know full well that Adelaid Adams wouldn’t be caught dead in Deadwood.